-For a non-systemic bank, it will be declared by the OJK that the non-systemic bank "cannot be restructured" (non-systemic failed bank) and the OJK will inform in writing the relevant nonsystemic failed bank and the LPS for obtaining further decisions regarding the non-systemic failed bank.
+In the case of a non-systemic bank, the OJK will declare that the non-systemic bank "cannot be restructured" (it is a "non-systemic failed bank") and the OJK will inform the relevant non-systemic failed bank and the LPS in writing to obtain further decisions regarding the non-systemic failed bank.
 The LPS can later decide whether or not to save the non-systemic failed bank.
 If the LPS decides not to save a non-systemic failed bank, the OJK will revoke its banking licence after receiving notification of the LPS's decision.
-The LPS subsequently will dissolve and liquidate a non-systemic failed bank by taking over the authority of the GMS, declaring the dissolution of the bank, and declaring that the bank is in liquidation and setting up a liquidation team.
+The LPS will subsequently dissolve and liquidate the non-systemic failed bank by taking over the authority of the GMS, declaring the dissolution of the bank, declaring that the bank is in liquidation and setting up a liquidation team.